Knott End-on-Sea

 Knott End-on-Sea is a village in Lancashire, England, on the southern side of Morecambe Bay, across the Wyre estuary from Fleetwood.
 Knott End has a pub, the Bourne Arms, county library and golf club.
 Buses run regularly from Knott End and there is also a three-minute ferry crossing to Fleetwood.

-Knott End also has two clubs, The Squash and Knott End Working Men's Club.
+Knott End also has two clubs: The Squash and Knott End Working Men's Club.

+Public transport

+Knott End is serviced by Blackpool Transport's route 5C, which loops between the village and Blackpool town centre via Poulton-le-Fylde.
+Archway Travel's number 567 runs between Knott End and schools in Lancaster, while the 541 passes through Pilling to Hodgson Academy and Baines High School in Poulton.

+School services are also provided by Kirkby Lonsdale Coach Hire's routes 88 and 89.